ClermontDigital/RecipeCards/README.md

 4. Add integration via Settings → Devices & Services

 ### Lovelace Card Auto-Loading
 The bundled buildless card is automatically served and registered as a Lovelace resource.
 No manual resource configuration is needed in storage dashboards.
-The integration also adds a version parameter to the resource URL (e.g., `/recipecards/recipecards-card.js?v=1.7.1`) to bust browser caches after upgrades.
+The integration also adds a version parameter to the resource URL (e.g., `/recipecards/recipecards-card.js?v=1.7.2`) to bust browser caches after upgrades.

+If your environment blocks direct static paths, the integration also copies the file to `/config/www/` and registers the fallback resource at `/local/recipecards-card.js?v=1.7.2`.

 ### Configuration
 1. **Add RecipeCards Integration (Multiple Sections Supported):**